Home > Articles > Mirror Formula - What is Mirror Equation?

 Surface Tension Formula

-Solved Examples
+Solved Examples of Mirror Formula

 Q1.
-Calculate magnification of concave mirror if the image of an object formed in front of a concave mirror with a focal length of 12 cm is formed at a point 10 cm away from the mirror.:
+Calculate the magnification of a concave mirror if the image of an object formed in front of a concave mirror with a focal length of 12 cm is formed at a point 10 cm away from the mirror.:

 Solution: